-Monday-Friday, July 13-17, 2015, at Northwestern Law School, 375 East Chicago Avenue, Chicago, IL
+Monday-Friday, August 1-5, 2016, at Northwestern Law School, 375 East Chicago Avenue, Chicago, IL

 Minimum prior knowledge

 We will assume knowledge, at the level of an upper-level college econometrics or similar course, of multivariate regression, including OLS, logit, and probit; basic probability and statistics including conditional and compound probabilities, confidence intervals, t-statistics, and standard errors; and some understanding of instrumental variables.
-Despite its modest prerequisites, this course should be suitable for most researchers with PhD level training and for empirical legal scholars with reasonable but more limited training.
-Even for recent PhD’s, there will be much that you don’t know, or don’t know as well as you should.

 Despite its modest prerequisites, this course should be suitable for most researchers with PhD level training and for empirical legal scholars with reasonable but more limited training.
 For recent PhD's, there will be overlap with what you already know, but much that you don't know, or don't know as well as you should.

 We are fortunate to have recruited outstanding experts in causal research design to teach the workshop sessions.
-The faculty are listed in order of appearance
+The faculty are listed in order of appearance.

-Monday, July 13 (Don Rubin)
+Monday, August 1 (Don Rubin)

 Introduction to Modern Methods for Causal Inference